Information for term Global Internship

 All students live with CIEE homestay families to maximize the cultural immersion experience.
 Although families can communicate in English, they foster communication in Spanish all the time to motivate language learning.
 Students have a private room and laundry services.

-Homestays include three meals a day (breakfast, lunch and dinner), a room with a desk, wifi, laundry at home, and a copy of the house keys.
+Homestays include two meals a day (breakfast and lunch or dinner), a room with a desk, wifi, laundry at home, and a copy of the house keys.

 What you need to knowThe program details

 As a global intern in Santiago, you will work in a non-paying position within a wide range of opportunities across a diverse set of innovative industries.
-Co-curricular excursions and cultural activities in and around Santiago complement your coursework and immerse you in the history and culture of the city.
+Co-curricular activities and cultural excursions in and around Santiago complement your coursework and immerse you in the history and culture of the city.

-This semester length program includes 6-weeks of academic coursework and an 8-week full-time internship and seminar.
+This semester length program includes 6-weeks of academic coursework and an 8-week full-time internship and course.
 Class environment varies depending on the course and is designed to follow U.S. academic culture and standards.

 AcademicsClick to Open